What is Survival? – The ultimate guide to surviving in the wilderness and city (+equipment recommendation)

 That's why an experienced survival professional is also mentally trained and can remain calm even in the most intense situations.

 Because all the skills are useless if you are overwhelmed by panic in critical moments.
-If it does happen, you can find help in my guide "How to deal with panic in emergency situations".
+If it does happen, you can find help in my guide "How to deal with panic in emergencies".

 The Top 7 Priorities for Survival